AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * Multiple arrows between nodes

+When you create an audience from multiple nodes or arrows, they are joined with the OR operator.

 To create an audience:

 1. Select one or more nodes where you want to create an audience, then right-click one of the selected nodes.